6 STEPS TO PREPARING A SUSTAINABILITY REPORT

 - Have a copyeditor check your report for grammar, spelling, style, consistency, and accuracy.

 STEP 4 REPORT’S FINALIZATION AND APPROVAL

 As soon as the text of the report is completed, make sure that quality checks are conducted by your colleagues (the relevant specialist departments responsible for the different areas covered in the report – Strategy, HR, HSE, etc.).
 This will ensure that all topics and key figures are correctly communicated.

-If you decide to discuss the draft report with stakeholders (as a part of stakeholder engagement), organize and carry it out properly, and make sure that you have included stakeholders’ feedback into the final text of the report (or further improved its content).
+If you decide to discuss the draft report with stakeholders (as a part of stakeholder engagement), organize and carry it out properly, making sure that you have included stakeholders’ feedback into the final version of the report (or further improved its content).

-Now your report is ready for design and publishing.
+Now your report is ready to design and publish.

 STEP 5 DESIGN OF THE REPORT

 Once you complete the final text, it is time to put the report into the design layout.

 Pay attention to the report’s design.
 Visualization of information is very important for effective communication of the report.

 - Infographics with the most important information and data